AstroMined/quiz-app/prompts/quiz-app-backend_repo_summary.md

 It can be used to perform any necessary initialization or configuration for the core package.
 """
-from .config import Settings, settings from .jwt import create_access_token, verify_token, decode_access_token from .security import verify_password, get_password_hash
+from .config import SettingsCore, settings_core from .jwt import create_access_token, verify_token, decode_access_token
+from .security import verify_password, get_password_hash